Renting in Rotterdam

 Renting a property in Rotterdam

 Rotterdam is a city you need to experience.
-After the bombing in 1940, the city was completely rebuilt with a focus on modern architecture and innovation.
-While other Dutch cities preserved their historic centers, Rotterdam chose renewal.
+After the bombing in 1940, the city was largely rebuilt with a focus on modern architecture and innovation.
+While other Dutch cities preserved their historic centres, Rotterdam chose renewal.
 The result is a unique skyline with iconic buildings such as the Markthal, the Erasmus Bridge, and Piet Blom’s cube houses.
-This boldness and creativity is reflected throughout the city – from trendy neighborhoods to vibrant harbors.
+This boldness and creativity is reflected throughout the city – from trendy neighbourhoods to working harbours turned cultural spaces.

 Types of rental properties in Rotterdam